wigahluk/catufol/README.md

 ### Optional loaders

 * **Sass** If you want to use Sass you will need to install a Webpack Sass Loader.
-A recomended version is **3.2.0**.
+A recommended version is **3.2.0**.
 Newer versions will use Webpack 2.0, which is not compatible with the current version of Catùfol.